Update: The first teaser trailer for Star Wars: The Last Jedi has been unveiled during Star Wars Celebration 2017. Check it out below!

 Despite being less than a year away, however, there hasn't been too much said about what the sequel to one of 2015's highest grossing films has in store.

 That said, we've done a bit of digging and found some information of our own.

 So, what do we expect to see from Episode VIII?
 If you haven't yet seen The Force Awakens, a) what is wrong with you? and b) spoilers will lie ahead.
 Big ones.
 We're talking massive, planet-destroying spoilers.
 Got it?
 Good.

 Episode VIII title and release date

-Star Wars: Episode VIII will hit cinemas on December 15 2017, after being pushed back from its initial release date of May 26 the same year.
+Star Wars: Episode VIII The Last Jedi will hit cinemas on December 15 2017, after being pushed back from its initial release date of May 26 the same year.
 It means waiting an extra seven months, but we did think that the original timeframe was a bit ambitious for a film of this scale.

 Episode VIII casting

-JJ Abrams will be hopping off the director's chair and handing over the reins to Rhian Johnson, best known for writing and directing Brick and Looper (and a few episodes of Breaking Bad).
+JJ Abrams will be hopping off the director's chair and handing over the reins to Rian Johnson, best known for writing and directing Brick and Looper (and a few episodes of Breaking Bad).
 Abrams will stay as executive producer, however.